-Your savings account is the backbone of your personal finance strategy, so it’s important to find a provider that helps you grow your nest egg, but with so many options at your disposal, choosing the right one can be a challenge.
+A good savings account should be the backbone of your personal finance strategy.
+It’s important to find a provider that helps you grow your nest egg, but with so many options at your disposal, choosing the right one can be a challenge.

-Between traditional brick and mortar banks, credit unions, online banks, and modern fintech companies, more options pop up each day.
+Between traditional brick-and-mortar banks, credit unions, online banks, and modern fintech companies; more options seem to pop up each day.

 Ally is the biggest and best-known online-only bank, and for a good reason.